adamzvolanek/DevRackDocs/backup_b2.md

 Create buckets to match the Unraid User Shares using the nomenclature.

 Review the Lifecycle settings for each bucket to have appropriate settings, by default buckets should utilize the "Keep only the last version of the file:".
 If data needs to be kept, use "Keep prior versions for this number of days:" and enter the number of appropriate days.
-Entering the number of days utilzies the `daysFromHidingToDeleting`: `30` as noted [here](https://www.backblaze.com/docs/cloud-storage-lifecycle-rules).
+Entering the number of days utilizes the `daysFromHidingToDeleting`: `30` as noted [here](https://www.backblaze.com/docs/cloud-storage-lifecycle-rules).

 ## RClone Setup